Reviews You Can Rely On

 Conclusion

 Determining which rain jacket is right for you might seem complicated.
-While staying dry is the goal, aspects like breathability, hood design, or a given model's level of mobility can make a big difference in daily use.
-Our metrics are in place to help you decide based on what design characteristics you want to focus on and, subsequently, which model is best suited for your needs.
-Once you've considered which metrics are most important for your adventures, our review can help you narrow your decision.
+Though staying dry is the goal, aspects like breathability, hood design, and level of mobility can make a big difference in daily use.
+Our metrics are meant to help you narrow down your options and decide based on the design characteristics that are important to you.
+Stay dry out there!